-Covid 19 coronavirus: Isolated management system under severe strain - report
+Covid 19 coronavirus: Grim milestone - 10 million Covid cases, 500,000 deaths as NZ feels the strain

+And New Zealand has bounced back up to 20 active cases as a result of people returning from overseas - all of the New Zealand cases are in quanrantine, including one in hospital.

+The new numbers come after a report reveals weaknesses in the New Zealand isolation system.

-Reviewing the use of personal protective equipment such as face masks by arrivals to New Zealand will be a priority, says Air Commodore Darryn Webb after the release of a report pointing out weaknesses in the system.
+Reviewing the use of personal protective equipment such as face masks by arrivals to New Zealand will be a priority, says Air Commodore Darryn Webb after the release of the report

 The report said returnees were not required to wear a mask at the airport, on transfer to their hotel or at check-in.